 All of the participants in the study continued taking their existing medication along with the oil.
-Incidentally, one group was given oil which had a THC:CBD ratio of 1:6, while another group received oil with a 1:20 ratio.
+One group received oil with a THC:CBD ratio of 1:6, while another group received oil with a 1:20 ratio.
 Bar-Lev Schleider said that both doses were effective.

 They reported that a “not-insignificant number of patients with CP are using this drug for pain management and are finding it to be at least as effective as other more standard treatments for pain.”

 Overall, there is a suggestion that cannabis could have medical efficacy for individuals with cerebral palsy.
-It could help with symptoms including spasticity, sleep disturbance, and pain.
-CBD is a non-intoxicating compound and is legal in almost every state.
-As it doesn’t get you high, medical researchers believe it is safe to give to children, although more studies are needed in the future.
+It may help with symptoms including spasticity, sleep disturbance, and pain.
+CBD is a non-intoxicating compound and is widely available in almost every American state.
+As it doesn’t cause an intoxicating high, medical researchers believe it is safe to give to children, although more studies are needed in the future.

 Remember to consult your physician before using CBD for cerebral palsy or any other medical condition.

 - Full-spectrum Hemp extract

 - Third-party laboratory tested

 - 100% Natural and Organic